We are constantly told about the unity of the Muslim Ummah and the beauty of sisterhood.

 A Muslim friendship is allegedly “better” and “more fulfilling” than a non-Muslim friendship, based on a mutual love of Allah and a desire to obey him.

 But what’s reality?

-Facebook and social media have innumerable negative stories, but it can be a positive force, as well.
+Social media has innumerable negative stories, but they can also be positive forces.

-How beautiful is that Layla was supported by someone she didn’t even know?!
-This is among the amazing benefits of connecting to people from around the world through social media.
+How beautiful that Layla was supported by someone she didn’t even know!
+This is one of the amazing benefits of connecting with people from around the world through social media.

 Crisis and comfort on campus